reinharrt8/Diploma-Website-Bootstrap/README.md

 # Diploma-Website-Bootstrap
-Build a website with html and css use bootstrap framework
+Build a Responsive website with html and css use bootstrap framework